 Anyway everyone survived, and luckily I was the only member of our family to receive more than cuts and bruises.
 So it would seem that god kept me alive to continue this blog.
 Either that or I was just lucky.
 But that doesn’t sound as profound so I’ll go with the former.

 So my head’s been kind of fuzzy and I forgot all my passwords, and you could say that we’ve been rather tied up with medical, insurance and legal matters (unbelievably, only just winding up in August).

 And updating this blog was one of the things that suffered.

 OK, so what’s to learn from this episode?

 Holidays can go from dreamy to nasty very quickly, so enjoy them while you can

 Purchase travel insurance!
 And get it from a reliable provider.
-Oh, and provide your partner with details at the start of your holiday, as it’s too late once you’re unconscious
+If we had not had travel insurance then this episode would have cost us more than US$300,000.
+Oh, and be sure to provide your partner with details at the start of your holiday, as it’s too late once you’re unconscious

 Don’t anticipate getting compensated quickly, don’t expect the process to be easy, and don’t expect to cover all your costs.
 Our travel insurance claim took over five months to resolve (and was surprisingly time-consuming) and the court case took about seven months.